- Who We Are

 Edited by Susana Helm

-The Rural IG column highlights the work of community psychologist and colleagues in their rural environments.
+The Rural IG column highlights rural resources as well as the work of community psychologist and colleagues in their rural environments.
 Please send submissions to me (HelmS@dop.hawaii.edu).
 This is a great opportunity for students to share their preliminary thesis/dissertation work, or insights gained in rural community internships.
-For this issue we have a brief report co-authored by Erika Jang, an undergraduate majoring in Family Relations, in the College of Tropical Agriculture and Human Resources at the University of Hawai`i.
-Erika completed her junior year internship (one semester, Spring 2014) in our department’s Rural Health Initiatives program.
+For this issue we have a brief report authored by Teresa Padgett, a student at Abraham Baldwin Agricultural College.